Healthy Eating, Oral Hygiene and Notifiable Diseases

 Eating well, growing food, cooking, planning for meals and shopping for food will support children and young people to develop skills needed throughout their lives.

-Help for Early Years Providers has added new nutrition content which including videos to help you fulfill the requirement to provide healthy, balanced and nutritious food for the children in your care.
+Help for Early Years Providers includes nutrition content which includes videos to help you fulfill the requirement to provide healthy, balanced and nutritious food for the children in your care.
 Follow the link for more information; Help for early years providers : Nutrition (education.gov.uk)

 The content: